ShivamArya2357/ride-sharing/README.md

 # ride-sharing-app
-This is a ride sharing application
+This is a ride sharing application developed in Spring Boot

 Requirements: Java 8